Many existing CMS systems can be re-platformed to WordPress relatively quickly, but there are things to consider before you start.

 The above is just an outline.
 There’s a lot that needs doing if you’re serious about winning new business from your re-platformed WordPress site.

 We can help you re-platform to WordPress.
-Done properly, your site and digital marketing will benefit massively.
+Done correctly, your site and digital marketing will benefit massively.
 If you’d like us to give you a call to tell you more about our process and the benefits, drop us an email via our Contact page.